RaphaelIT7/gmod-holylib/README.md

 \- [#] Fixed a few crashes with `gameevent` module when given invalid input.
 \- [#] Fixed a potential bug with `util.AsyncCompress`/`util.AsyncDecompress` not returning the expected output.
 \- [#] Fixed Filesystem prediction always failing.
+\- [#] Fixed Filesystem prediction predicing models like alyx and airboat as missing.
+models like `models/airboat.mdl` and `models/alyx.mdl` were broken because they aren't organied unlike ANY other file.
+They seem to be located in multiple search paths which causes this issue.

 You can see all changes here:
 https://github.com/RaphaelIT7/gmod-holylib/compare/Release0.3...main